Do you have what it takes to become the next Skytear world champion?

 The Summer Split will consist of four more qualifiers played on:

-The Summer Split will end on November 20 with the Summer Invitational Qualifier.
+The Summer Split will end on November 20 with the Last Chance Invitational Qualifier.

 Anyone not already qualified for the finals and having 3500+ Shards earned in 2021 will be invited.